jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/README.md

 6. `sudo apt-get upgrade` (This may take a while, > 30 min.)

 ## Code
-1. `git clone https://github.com/jlab-sensing/GreenerGreenHouses.git` or `git clone git@github.com:jlab-sensing/GreenerGreenHouses.git`
+1. Copy the codebase with: `git clone https://github.com/jlab-sensing/GreenerGreenHouses.git` or `git clone git@github.com:jlab-sensing/GreenerGreenHouses.git`
+2. In general, compile with: `gcc *.c *.h -o <executable_name>`
+3. Then run with: `./<executable_name>`

 ## SPI and I2C
-Run scripts in the confg-pin folder from the git repo.
+Run scripts in the `confg-pin\` folder from the git repo to configure the pins for SPI and I2C.
 Alternatively, invoke the commands manually with the `config-pin` command.
 These commands and scripts do not need to be run with `sudo`.
 Pin configurations do not persist after power-off.

 ## libmodbus